 The ACR National Radiology Data Registry (NRDR™) is a CMS-approved Qualified Clinical Data Registry (QCDR) for the Merit-Based Incentive Payment System (MIPS) for 2022.
 One of several available participation methods for MIPS, a QCDR is a CMS-approved entity that collects medical and/or clinical data for the purpose of improving the quality of patient care.
 Because its focus is on improving overall quality of care, QCDR data must include patients across all payers, not just Medicare beneficiaries.

-For 2017 CMS has approved the 24 Non-MIPS measures submitted by the ACR, increasing the total measures available to radiologists and radiation oncologists from 56 to 80.
+For 2018 CMS has approved the 22 QCDR measures submitted by the ACR, increasing the total measures available to radiologists and radiation oncologists from 58 to 78.
 These additional measures are calculated from data submitted to six NRDR registries and were developed by the ACR to give radiologists options that may be more meaningful and applicable to the care they provide.

 Using NRDR as a QCDR